micousuen/3dmodel-generator/README.md

 2. trimesh: to read model and transform it, get from "pip install trimesh"

 ## ChangeLog
+20180310
+* Fix some training problems.

+20180309
+* Finished training procesure.
+First runable model

+20180308
+* Finished model construction.

+20180307
+* Finished view module.
+Can use mat files to generate model images

 20180306
-1. Finished dataIO module, can read and write model, can transform mesh model to voxel model and save them.
+* Finished dataIO module, can read and write model, can transform mesh model to voxel model and save them.
 Can randomly yield models.